Uniqueness quantification

 may be read as "there is exactly one natural number $n$ such that $n - 2 =4$".

 Proving uniqueness

-The most common technique to prove the unique existence of a certain object is to first prove the existence of the entity with the desired condition, and then to prove that any two such entities (say, $a$ and $b$) must be equal to each other (i.e. $a = b$).
+The most common technique to prove the unique existence of an object is to first prove the existence of the entity with the desired condition, and then to prove that any two such entities (say, $a$ and $b$) must be equal to each other (i.e. $a = b$).

 For example, to show that the equation $x + 2 = 5$ has exactly one solution, one would first start by establishing that at least one solution exists, namely 3; the proof of this part is simply the verification that the equation below holds: